Skip to main content

 How physically demanding is this tour?

-The tour includes moderate physical activities such as walking tours, sightseeing, and a rafting experience.
+This Nepal Cultural tour includes moderate physical activities such as walking tours, sightseeing, and a rafting experience.
 While the itinerary is accessible for most travelers, it’s recommended that you have a reasonable level of fitness for the best experience.

 What happens if I miss a day of the tour or want to skip an activity?